 While at Hunter, Marie studied with noted painters Ron Gorchov, Ralph Humphrey, Sanford Wurmfeld; seminal art critic and historian, Rosalind Krauss; and took part in seminars with renowned sculptors Tony Smith and Robert Morris.
 Marie, together with several other art students, initiated a “Women Artists Lecture Series” at Hunter as a way to balance the dominantly male studio faculty.
 Included in the series who presented weekly lectures about their work were, among others, Agnes Martin, Lee Krasner and Carolee Schneemann.

 The 1980’s in NYC was an historic transition time in the art world.
 The singular focus of Modernism was joined by an unmatched pluralism and financial boom for galleries.
 Marie and Dane were then living in a five-floor-walk-up loft on Broadway in SoHo, the art epicenter of this era.
 This experience was of major impact on Marie as it left her with what she calls a dual identity as an artist – part West Coast with a tie to the sensual natural world and part East Coast grounded in the intellectual and formal.

 As exciting as life in New York was, the call back to the Pacific was strong.
 Marie and Dane married in 1982 and the next year moved to Santa Barbara.
 Since then Marie has maintained her studio and home in Santa Barbara with Dane where they have raised their daughter, Perry, and have taken an active role in the art community.

-Marie taught art extensively throughout the area, and recently retired from teaching at Westmont College and Santa Barbara City College.
+Marie has taught art extensively throughout the area, and is now retired from teaching at Westmont College and Santa Barbara City College.
 She has exhibited, lectured and been an artist-in-residence on both coasts and places in-between.
 Her works are in private and public museum collections throughout the country.